Synthetixio/SIPs/SIPS/sip-63.md

 ### Rationale
 <!--This is where you explain the reasoning behind how you propose to solve the problem.
 Why did you propose to implement the change in this way, what were the considerations and trade-offs.
 The rationale fleshes out what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->
 We considered a number of approaches to this problem, including minting fee tokens and paying incentives immediately on each trade.
 There are several benefits to this approach over the alternatives considered.
 The first is that users can accumulate as many fees as they want before claiming reducing gas costs and allowing even small traders to wait until they have sufficient fees to justify a withdrawal.
-Secondly this negates the requirement of handling fee period rollovers or unclaimed fees as trading incentives are not dependent on fee periods.
+Secondly this negates the requirement of handling fee period rollovers or unclaimed fees as trading incentives are not dependent on feepool periods.
 Each week the balanance of fees paid is wiped when the new SNX deposit is made ensuring all traders start each fee period with an equal chance to earn fees.

 ### Technical Specification
 <!--The technical specification should outline the public API of the changes proposed.
 That is, changes to any of the interfaces Synthetix currently exposes or the creations of new ones.-->